Materials

 By January 2022, create, pilot, and assess a “pay as you throw” system.

 This goal was achieved in 2019.
-The Pay As You Throw pilot, the first of its kind at an American higher education institution, included three treatment groups and two control groups.
-The final analysis was completed in Fall 2019, and outcomes from the pilot continue to be used.
+Outcomes from Yale’s Pay As You Throw pilot, the first of its kind at an American higher education institution, continue to be used.

 Targeted Waste Reduction